Skip to main content

 LEXINGTON, Ky.
 (May 5, 2023) — Walking across the commencement stage and receiving your diploma is a satisfying feeling and is the culmination of a lot of hard work.
 University of Kentucky graduate Gabija Ziemyte’s family will celebrate her accomplishments for the first time in the United States.

 “My parents are from Lithuania, and they both earned master's degrees there,” said Ziemyte, a Lewis Honors student and Chellgren Student Fellow who majored in physics and mathematics with an English minor in the College of Arts and Sciences.
-“I think my parents are proud that I've been able to grow into myself and find
+“I think my parents are proud that I've been

 By A Fish